Argo Graphics Cup

-The Argo Graphics Cup, stylized as the ARGO GRAPHICS Cup is an annual curling tournament on the Hokkaido Curling Tour, and is a World Curling team ranking event.
+The Argo Graphics Cup, stylized as the ARGO GRAPHICS Cup is an annual curling tournament on the Hokkaido Curling Tour, and is formerly a World Curling team ranking event.
 It is held annually in late August or early September at the Kitami Curling Hall in Kitami, Japan.

 The event began in 2022, and has alternated between men's and women's events.

 The purse for the event is ¥ 1,700,000.